The buying process. General Information

 Although is not a legal requirement I would always recommend that you should have a Spanish Will for your assets in Spain.
 Spanish inheritance law is complex and is different from English law.

-If you have an existing valid British Will it can technically be used in Spain but it will be necessary to obtain a Grant of Probate and this could create misunderstandings, and lengthy proceedings.
+If you have an existing valid British Will it can technically be used in Spain but it will be necessary to obtain a Grant of Probate – Officially translated and apostilled- and this always becomes a very lengthy and expensive proceeding

 I include this in my fee, and Notary costs are only some 50 € So, it makes little sense not to avoid possible future issues.

-As a foreigner, your nationality laws will always prevail.
+As a foreigner, your nationality laws will always be an option.
 But sometimes people that has been coming on holiday finally decide to live here, and they become resident without noticing.
 So, it is better to choose the Law that in your opinion best protects your interests.